IT Outsourcing in Eastern Europe: 2026 Market Overview

 Tech hubs: Sofia, Burgas, Plovdiv

-Tech industry ranking in Europe: 30th with $4.1bl in revenue
+Tech industry ranking in Europe: #30 with $3.8 billion in revenue

 Technology skills: C#, JavaScript, Java, Python, SQL, PHP, .NET